 It is important to understand that this use case is widely present in the DSO networks in many regions across the world.
 This use case resembles the realistic situation in which a utility M2M system interacts with an MNO for consuming cellular technologies.
 This use case focuses on how 5G can provide improved management related services offered to DSOs, in the realistic real-life context.
 To bring context to this paper, the use case of AMI is used.

 M2M has existed in DSO networks for a long time.
 Started with the support by legacy GPRS, CDMA, UMTS and later LTE, smart metering and AMI systems have enjoyed rapid deployment by a DSO to reach their operation and business targets.
-Not only for metering systems, a large number of DSOs have brought cellular connectivity to substations that are remotely located and have relatively less sophisticated smart grid applications running.
+Not only for metering systems, but also a large number of DSOs have brought cellular connectivity to substations that are remotely located and have relatively less sophisticated Smart Grid applications running.
 For the sake of clear and comprehensive explanation, the architecture with TCP-UDP/IP communication profile from the DLMS/COSEM UA [46] international standard is referred to, so as to elaborate the topic of the hour in truthful context.

 The concept is well-known, a device with a cellar module connects to the target server(s) via cellular connectivity.
 Figure 5.17.1-1 shows how the utility-adopted DLMS/COSEM standard utilizes this concept.